double16/plex-hare/README.md

 ## DVR post-processing

 Configure your Plex DVR post processing script to `/config/Library/Application Support/Plex Media Server/Scripts/dvr-post-process-wrapper.sh`.
+The script is designed to be nice to machines with low resources.
+No video or audio transcoding is done, unless post_process.profanity_filter is 'true', and in that case audio transcoding may be necessary.
+The post-processing script does change the container to mkv (which reduces storage), one audio stream is kept that matches the configured language and has the highest bit-rate.
+If no audio stream with the configured language is found, the highest bit-rate stream is used.

-If the container isn't available the DVR file will be added as-is.
+If the container isn't available the DVR file will be added as if there were no post-processing script.
+We don't want to lose content if something goes wrong with the media-hare container.

-If your machine is low powered, you can leave the post-processing script empty and the media-hare container will transcode on a schedule.
+If your machine don't perform well with this script, you can leave the post-processing script empty and the media-hare container will transcode on a schedule.

 ## Commercial Processing

 The built-in Plex commercial skipper is replaced by media-hare tools.
 Both use a version of comskip.
 As of this writing the media-hare version is newer. media-hare doesn't call comskip directly, but uses a python program to enhance comskip such as allowing show specific settings.
-See [media-hare](https://github.com/double16/plex-hare) for details.
+See [media-hare](https://github.com/double16/media-hare) for details.

 Plex background commercial scanning does not mark a file as processed.
 It seems to depend on commercials being found